phac-nml/irida/doc/administrator/web/index.md

 2. Galaxy, and
 3. Command-line clients.

 The IRIDA Web interfaces are intended to be deployed in a Servlet container, supporting Servlet 3.0 or higher.
-You can download IRIDA as a pre-packaged `WAR`
+You can download IRIDA as a pre-packaged `WAR` file at <https://irida.corefacility.ca/downloads/webapp/irida-latest.war>.

 Prerequisites
 =============